 Phragmites Session in Grand Bend

-Information sesions being held on invasive plant species over two page_Phragmites_3days
+Information sesions being held on invasive plant species over two days

 (Grand Bend) – Farmers and other property owners in Lambton Shores can arm themselves with information on how to deal with an invasive plant that chokes out native species and can cause flooding in extreme cases.